 Basic health care insurance is mandatory for anyone who is living and/or working in The Netherlands and is over 18.
 Children under the age of 18 are insured via the insurance policy of their caretakers.
 No premium is charged.

-Download the health care insurance application form
+Download the application form to apply

 Health care insurance in the Netherlands